Dominikwigh/python-math/README.md

     * Addition, multiplication, subtraction or exit game.

 * Game selected
-    * This will, after choosing a game privde the user with a problem to solve, and if correct the user sees corrcet with a time that it took the user to answer.
+    * This will, after choosing a game provide the user with a problem to solve, and if correct the user sees corrcet with a time that it took the user to answer.
-    * If the aswer is incorrect it tells the user that.
+    * If the answer is incorrect it tells the user that.
-* Problem complete
-    *

 When the run program button is clicked at the top the game will restart.